follow us

 No South Beach trip is complete without shopping, strolling and dining along Lincoln Road Mall.
 Don’t let the name fool you.
 It’s a pedestrian mall designed by Carl Fisher to rival Rodeo Drive or Fifth Avenue.
 It runs east-west on Miami Beach, and makes a nice alternative to the more hectic tourist attraction that is Ocean Drive.
 Here you can shop, have dinner, a drink or catch a movie.

-The nearest outlet is Dolphin Mall, in western Miami-Dade, the area’s largest retail mall and home to Last Call, Nieman Marcus’ outlet shop, as well as the Gap, Coach and Polo Ralph Lauren Factory stores.
+The nearest outlet is Dolphin Mall, in western Miami-Dade, the area’s largest retail mall and home to Last Call by Nieman Marcus, as well as the Gap, Coach and Polo Ralph Lauren Factory stores.

 If you have time for window shopping, here’s another cultural option: Miami’s burgeoning gallery scene, largely located at the newly revamped Miami Design District.